A 1-bit quantum filter for particle trajectory reconstruction: Methods

 To derive the full sampling complexity we account for the reconstruction of the entire event.
 Since the output is probabilistic, this process can be modeled by the Coupon Collector's Problem~\cite{Motwani_Raghavan_1995}, where we sample with replacement from $M$ distinct outcomes.
 To observe all distinct segments with high probability, the required number of successful measurements scales as $S_{\text{dist}} \approx M \log M$~\cite{Motwani_Raghavan_1995}.
 The total computational cost, defined as the total number of circuit executions $S_{\text{total}}$, is the required number of successes normalized by the single-shot probability $P_{\text{succ}}$:

 By expressing the track density in terms of the total system size $N$, we observe that the complexity scales as $\mathcal{O}(N \log {N})$.
 This represents an advantage over HHL, as we eliminate the polynomial dependence on the condition number $\kappa$\cite{Harrow_2009} and the precision overhead of the QPE.
 However, this does not overcome the fundamental challenge of quantum state tomography.
-To address this we would need to project onto some information dense physics observable or employ some form of amplitude amplification on the $\ket{1}_A$ subspace.
+To address this we would need to project onto more global event observables such as the particle's origin point (the "vertex") or employ some form of amplitude amplification on the $\ket{1}_A$ subspace.